New York and Vermont to Montreal Bike Tour

 *** A Passport is Required to Enter Canada! ***

-Ending Town: Albany, NY (Returning by train from Montreal on Day 7).
-On this final day cyclists can also fly out of Albany or return via the van & trailer which drives back with bikes & luggage to Albany & meets the train.
+Ending Town: Saratoga Springs and/or Albany, NY (Returning by train from Montreal on Day 7).
+On this final day cyclists can also fly out of Albany, fly out of Montreal or return via the van & trailer which drives back with bikes & luggage to Albany & meets the train.

 Alternative Departure Day: If your schedule demands that you must return home early, one can depart Montreal by plane or train on the morning of Day 7.
 The Adirondack train route boards in Montreal and delivers riders back to the start in Albany, NY.
-The train departs Montreal at 9:30am and arrives late afternoon.
+The scenic train departs Montreal at 11:10am and arrives at 7pm.

 Ability Level: Intermediate (3) to Advanced (3/4)